Putting psychology at the heart of learning

 Educational Psychology

-Our team of thirteen Educational Psychologists help schools, other educational settings and parents across Buckinghamshire, Oxfordshire, Northamptonshire, and neighbouring counties.
+Our team of sixteen Educational Psychologists help schools, other educational settings and parents across Buckinghamshire, Oxfordshire, Northamptonshire, and neighbouring counties.
 We help children and young people aged 0 to 25 by providing advice and training on how schools, parents and carers might help children who are struggling at school or college.

 Educational Psychologist support can be requested due to concerns regarding learning difficulties / special educational needs.